ahmadmusta22/parking-management/parking-front/README.md

 npm test
 ```

-## Deployment
+## Building for Production

-Build for production:
+To build the application for production:
 ```bash
 npm run build
 ```

 The `build` folder contains the production-ready files.
+Note: This project is configured for local development and testing only.

 ## Learn More